-Beyond your typical chores, you'll want thoroughly clean major vents and air returns.
+Beyond your typical chores, you'll want to thoroughly clean major vents and air returns.
 They collect a lot of dust during winter when the house is closed up and the furnace runs non-stop.
-Use the dishwasher for an easy way to clean the vent covers
+Use the dishwasher for an easy way to clean the vent covers.

 CAULK CRACKS & CREVICES.